sbis04/cyber_flutter/README.md

 **CustomPaint** widget is the main tool that I have used for creating these designs.

-This the components are still not prefect and work is going on to improve them.
+The components are still not prefect and work is going on to improve them.
+This will be available in a package format on **pub.dev** soon.

 ## Cyber Components